 The class: Theories of Media and Technology

-The professor: Ranjodh Singh Dhaliwal, the Ruth and Paul Idzik Collegiate Assistant Professor of Digital Scholarship and English
+The professor: Ranjodh Singh Dhaliwal, the Ruth and Paul Idzik Assistant Professor in Digital Scholarship and English

 The focus: A multidisciplinary introduction to an array of theoretical approaches to understanding media and technology, including film, TV, video games, the internet, and social media.
 Critical theoretical understandings of media and culture are also used to help understand other topics such as politics, philosophy, language, and literature.

 The syllabus: Assignments include academic essays, journalism, and book chapters on a range of media and technology topics from clocks to video games; Ursula Le Guin’s The Carrier Bag Theory of Fiction; Ted Chiang’s science fiction short story “Exhalation,” John Berger's BBC TV series Ways of Seeing, the film The Matrix; recorded talks and lectures, and more.

 Junior Kaylee Kern took Theories of Media and Technology in the spring of her sophomore year, and she credits the course for changing how she consumes and understands all forms of media, from books to movies to memes.